rianvdm/my-music-next/README.md

 ### Current commands:

-* <code>/listento</code> let you enter an album and artist, and it gets you streaming links for other platforms, and a link to more details about the album.
+* <code>/listento</code> lets you enter an album and artist, and then it gets you streaming links for all platforms as well as a link to more details about the album.
 * <code>/listenurl</code> does the same, but you can just enter a streaming URL from any platform (Spotify, Apple Music, etc.)
 * <code>/listennow</code> asks you to enter your Last.fm username, and then it gets the same details for the last album you listened to.
 * <code>/whois</code> gives you a one-sentence summary of an artist.